glucoseinc/vhakg-tools/README.md

 # VHAKG tools

-This repository provides a set of tools for searching and extracting videos from [VHAKG](https://doi.org/10.5281/zenodo.11438499), a Multi-modal Knowledge Graph of everyday life videos.
+This repository provides a set of tools for searching and extracting videos from [VHAKG](https://doi.org/10.5281/zenodo.11438499), a multi-modal knowledge graph (MMKG) of multi-view videos of daily activities.

 ## How to use